 - The fact that the court previously considered income received by either spouse in deciding the value of a marital or divisible asset

-Contact Experienced North Carolina Family Law Attorneys Who Can Help
+Contact an Experienced North Carolina Family Law Attorney

 Whether you’re a dependent or supporting spouse going through a separation or divorce in North Carolina, our seasoned family law attorneys can help you navigate spousal support.
 Our legal professionals can help you negotiate a resolution to a spousal support claim or, if needed, prepare your case for trial.

 At King Law, our family law firm has some of the most successful litigation in our area regarding spousal support and alimony.
-Founding partner Brian King is a family law specialist in North Carolina, having taught attorneys at Continuing Education classes across the state relating to spousal support and divorce matters.
 Our attorneys have advocated for countless clients in their divorce proceedings regarding spousal support, with a focus on detailed arguments tailored for your specific situation and North Carolina’s court system.

 Our knowledgeable family law attorneys are here to listen to your story and help you through this difficult time.
-To schedule a consultation, call (888) 748-KING (5464) or complete a contact form today.
+To schedule a consultation, call (888) 748-5464 or complete our contact form today.